idrazovic/typescript-coding-exercise/README.md

 12. Chatbot is something that I did not add yet.
 Since the time for completing the assignment ran out and it seems very interesting (I have never implemented it before) I will add it after you review my assignment.

 13. The OpenAPI yml file has been updated to reflect the current backend status.

+14. Secrets from .env.example file would be removed in a real life situation.